Roy Daniell

 Roy Daniell (born 11 April 1965) is an Australian runner with a vision impairment, who has won two medals at three Paralympics.

 Personal

 Daniell was born on 11 April 1965 in the Victorian town of Seymour and lives in Canberra.
 He has a genetic condition that causes peripheral vision.
 Everything in his direct line of sight is permanently blocked by a fuzzy test pattern.
 He began losing his sight at the age of ten and by the age of fifteen, he effectively could not read.
 He attended Canberra Grammar School where he was a competitive sprinter and he participated in rowing at national schoolboy competitions.

 He is a physiotherapist in Canberra and has a post graduate Diploma in Manipulative Physiotherapy and a master's degree in Pain Management.
-He is married and has two sons.
+He is married and has one son and one daughter.

 Career

 Daniell did not think of himself as disabled until he heard that Sydney was hosting the Paralympics; he began training in 1997 after his eye doctor confirmed that he would be able to qualify for the games.
 He was originally a triathlete but switched to running after colliding with parked cars and swimming poorly.
 He won a bronze medal at the 2000 Sydney Games in the Men's Marathon T13 event.
 He had an Australian Institute of Sport athletics scholarship from 2001 to 2002.